Criminal Justice Technology A.A.S.

 This course covers the history, major philosophies, components, and current practices and problems of the field of corrections.
 Topics include historical evolution, functions of the various components, alternatives to incarceration, treatment programs, inmate control, and other related topics.
 Upon completion, students should be able to explain the various components, processes, and functions of the correctional system.
 This course has been approved for transfer under the CAA as a pre-major and/or elective course requirement.

 This course covers ethical considerations and accepted standards applicable to criminal justice organizations and professionals.
 Topics include ethical systems; social change, values, and norms; cultural diversity; citizen involvement in criminal justice issues; and other related topics.
 Upon completion, students should be able to demonstrate the ability to apply ethical considerations to the decision-making process in identifiable criminal justice situations.
+This course has been approved for transfer under the CAA as a premajor and/or elective course requirement.

 This course covers the functions of the forensic laboratory and its relationship to successful criminal investigations and prosecutions.
 Topics include advanced crime scene processing, investigative techniques, current forensic technologies, and other related topics.
 Upon completion, students should be able to identify and collect relevant evidence at simulated crime scenes and request appropriate laboratory analysis of submitted evidence.
 An emphasis will be placed on current technology for the collection and classification of fingerprint evidence.